clases-julio/p1-introrpi-pwm-dgarciac2021/README.md

   import time
   ```

-2. Next, we set the GPIO mode (`BCM` today!) and start the PWD mode on said pin.
+2. Next, we set the GPIO mode (`BCM` today!) and start the PWM mode on said pin.

   ```python
   GPIO.setmode(GPIO.BCM)